Mountain Monsters: Premise

 As of the 7th season, Trapper has died.
 The remaining team continued to hunt cryptids in his memory.

 After Mountain Monsters was cancelled, to continue the legacy of John 'Trapper' Tice, three veteran members of the A.I.M.S. team – Jacob 'Buck' Lowe, Joseph 'Huckleberry' Lott, and William 'Wild Bill' Neff – teamed up to create a brand-new cryptid-themed show called Sons of Appalachia as a replacement for Mountain Monsters, which airs for free on YouTube.
 Season 1 of Sons of Appalachia begins when the SOA team is unexpectedly led to an old box, buried for decades in the middle of Tygart Valley, which was believed to have belonged to their team leader, Trapper.
 After uncovering the meaning behind the box, the team sets off to North Carolina — home of their old foe, the Cherokee Devil — to continue their quest for Spearfinger.
-After resolving the unfinished mysteries surrounding Spearfinger, The Sons of Appalachia decide to return to their roots as the team heads back to West Virginia, preparing for a brand-new hunt for the legendary Dogman to continue their mission of tracking down the mysterious creatures of the Appalachian Mountains, just like in the old days.
+After resolving the unfinished business surrounding Spearfinger, The Sons of Appalachia decide to return to their roots as the team heads back to West Virginia, preparing for a brand-new hunt for the legendary Dogman to continue their mission of tracking down the mysterious creatures of the Appalachian Mountains, just like in the old days.

+Besides the paranormal and monster-hunting elements in Sons of Appalachia, the show also features the presence of another mysterious organization known as the 13th Dominion, which monitors and sabotages the SOA team.
+This shadowy organization is believed to be the hidden force behind the Rogue Team that the former members of A.I.M.S. (the SOA team) once confronted in the original show.

 In the period between mid-2023 and early 2025, unverified rumors circulated online claiming that cast member Joseph "Huckleberry" Lott had died.
 These claims were proven false.
 Huckleberry remains alive and well, and he currently appears alongside Buck and Wild Bill in the YouTube series Sons of Appalachia.